ShiZhenze/store-sales-forecasting/README.md

   summarised here; a fuller version of this analysis would report which categories carry the highest error and what that implies for automated replenishment.
-- The public leaderboard for this competition is a rolling window and is known to include submissions that reuse published solutions, so the rank should be read as a relative indicator rather than a precise ranking.
+- This is a Getting Started competition with a rolling public leaderboard and no medal system, so the rank reflects relative standing at a point in time rather than a formal competition placement.

 ## Repository structure